vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-configuring-custom-images-for-the-sku-selector.md

 ## Step by step

 1. Access the Admin and go to **Catalog > All Products**.
-2. Select the desired product, click on the three dots button and on **View SKU list**.
+2. Find the desired product, and click the down arrow button.
+Then, click  **SKU**.
 3. Find the desired SKU and click the corresponding **Edit** button.
 4. Click the **Images** tab.
 5. Click the **Insert** button to add a new SKU image.